This book deconstructs Eurocentric narratives and showcases local voices to re-examine childhood in Eastern Africa.

 Table of Contents

-1. Introduction: Multiple Childhoods Part One 2.
+1. Introduction: Multiple Childhoods Part I 2.
 Bula Matadi and Incompleteness: Conceptual Decolonisation of Childhood 3.
 Africanist Childhood in Critical Frontiers 4.
-Archeology of Childhood: Pre-imperial and Colonial Periods 5.
-Continuities and Contestations of Monodirectional Epistemology Part Two 6.
+Archaeology of Childhood: Pre-imperial and Colonial Periods 5.
+Continuities and Contestations of Monodirectional Epistemology Part II 6.
 The Land of Childhoods: Yvonne Owuor’s Dust 7.
-The Ocean of Childhoods: Yvonne Owuor’s The Dragonfly Sea 8.
+The Childhoods of Yvonne Owuor’s The Dragonfly Sea 8.
 Jennifer Makumbi’s Kintu: Endangered and Engendered Childhoods 9.
-Conclusion: Childhoods Then, Now, Here and Next
+Conclusion: Childhoods Then, Now, Here and Next 10.
+Appendix

 Oduor Obura holds a PhD from the University of Potsdam, Germany.